Two distinct research streams inform our practice.

 Gerald is based in Calgary, Alberta.

-Our process facilitators are drawn from diverse sectors and reflect the interdisciplinarity at the core of our work.
+Different projects require different collaborators and we are intensely proud of the people willing to work with us.
+Below are some examples of the exceptional people we bring to bear on client challenges and opportunities.
+Our process facilitators and content experts are drawn from diverse sectors and reflect the interdisciplinarity at the core of our work.
 Unorthodox collaborations are often necessary to understand and shift the complex relationships that define the space for a change.
 We draw on expertise in organizational design and development, management, leadership, coaching, change management, community development, ethnographic research, marketing, documentary film, theatre, culture change and more.